Pamir Highway Travel Guide

 To Murghab (via the Gunt Valley)

-Murghab shared taxis and marshrutka used to leave from the lot next to the Khorog Bazaar (you may still find one or two here) but have since moved to a lot just beyond the University of Central Asia campus, just east of Khorog to help eliminate traffic congestion in town.
-A marshrutka to Murghab should cost 120 TJS, shared 4×4 taxis will cost 150 TJS.
+Murghab shared taxis used to leave from the lot next to the Khorog Bazaar (you may still find one or two here), but have since moved to a lot just beyond in a place called Bidurd, a bit east of Khorog, to “help eliminate traffic congestion” in town.
+You will need to take a sprinter van to Bidurd that departs from the bus stop near Amonat Bank, just down from the Old Bazaar for 6 TJS.
+A seat in a shared taxi will cost 250 TJS.

-From the same lot, you’ll also find marshrutka bound for Shazud (for those planning to visit Bachor) will cost 20 TJS per seat and 50 TJS in a shared taxi and takes about 3-4 hours (Hiring a taxi from Shazud to Bachor should cost about 120 TJS on average additionally).
+From the same lot, you’ll also find marshrutka bound for Shazud (for those planning to visit Bachor) will cost about 50 TJS in a shared taxi and takes about 3-4 hours (Hiring a taxi from Shazud to Bachor should cost about 120 TJS on average additionally).

 To Wakhan Valley